[

 As a belief source, testimony has long been held by theorists of the mind to play a deeply important role in human cognition.
 It is unclear, however, just why testimony has been afforded such cognitive importance.
 We distinguish three suggestions on the matter.
 According to the number claim, testimony’s cognitive importance is the consequence of human cognitive agents typically acquiring at least as many beliefs from testimony as from any other distinct belief source.
 According to the reliability claim, testimony is cognitively important because it is at least as truth-conducive as any other source.
 According to the scope claim, testimony is cognitively important because, as least as much as any other source, it affords us the ability to represent significantly more of the world than we would be able to in its absence.

 After laying out these three suggestions, we go on to argue that there is little hope of grounding testimony’s cognitive importance in either the number claim or the reliability claim.
 We conclude with a tentative exploration of the basis and plausibility of the scope claim.
-Based on work done with David Matheson.
+Based on work done with David Matheson: The cognitive importance of testimony

 Abstract: